 We scored the board down the middle so that it would form the base and the backdrop.
 Then we made cross-supports that we taped on the sides to hold them in position.
-These diorama supports were light but strong, and suited for display in our case.
+These diorama supports were light but strong and suited for display in our case.

-Here’s my big tip for decorating the backdrop and the floor: look around on the internet for photos that show your backdrop.
+Here’s my big tip for decorating the backdrop and the floor: Look around on the internet for photos that show your backdrop.

 For the “Peeps in the Park” dioramas, I could have used blue construction paper for the sky and painted on the hills and clouds, but it was much easier to do a Google image search and print out the background I wanted.
 If you take a look at the Downton Abbey Peeps diorama in the resources list below, you’ll see that the maker printed out the iconic abbey, then lined up the residents in the foreground.

-Similarly, if you wanted to do the Stay Puft Marshmallow man scene from Ghostbusters, it would be easiest to print out the image of the big guy for you diorama, rather than trying to create him yourself.
+Similarly, if you wanted to do the Stay Puft Marshmallow man scene from Ghostbusters, it would be easiest to print out the image of the big guy for your diorama, rather than trying to create him yourself.

 Do a Google search for large images that won’t pixelate if you enlarge them a bit.
 Wikimedia Commons has quite a few images that are available under the Creative Commons license.
-Here are a couple of example of what you can find:
+Here are a couple of examples of what you can find:

-If you’d rather go low-cost but creative, you can use found objects to create little miniatures.
+Use Found Objects: If you’d rather go low-cost but creative, you can use found objects to create little miniatures.
 For example, in my “Peeps Diner” diorama, I used thread spools for table bases and flower pots.
 For the table tops, I glued on vitamin pill bottle lids.
 And for the tiny vases, I used wooden beads with some small silk flowers tucked inside.

-Take a look around your home to find small objects that might serve as props for your Peeps diorama.
+Use Household Items and Trinkets: Take a look around your home to find small objects that might serve as props for your Peeps diorama.
 Here are some of the things I found, looking through junk drawers and old jewelry.

 For the backdrops and the floor, I like to use a non-wrinkling glue stick to attach them to the base.

-Step 5: How to dress the Peeps for your diorama.
+Step 5: Dress the Peeps